limijd/nvim-pro-kit/README.md

 python3 bootstrap/install.py
 ```

-The installer links (or copies, with `--copy`) both the `nvim/` configuration and the vendored plugins directory so plugin manager code such as `lazy.nvim` is always available.
-Pass `--force` to overwrite an existing config or `--target DIR` to install somewhere else.
+By default the installer creates a symbolic link from `<repo>/nvim` to your Neovim config directory (typically `~/.config/nvim`), so the repository layout remains untouched.
+Pass `--copy` to copy the files instead, `--force` to overwrite an existing config, or `--target DIR` to install somewhere else.

 After linking you can start Neovim immediately, even on an offline machine.